core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Additionally, if the used Recipient Context was created upon receiving this request and the message is not verified successfully, the server MAY delete that Recipient Context.
 Such a configuration, which is specified by the application, mitigates attacks that aim at overloading the server's storage.

 A server SHOULD NOT process a request if the received Recipient ID ('kid') is equal to its own Sender ID in its own Sender Context.
 For an example where this is not fulfilled, see {{Section 9.2.1 of I-D.ietf-core-observe-multicast-notifications}}.

-In addition, the following applies if the server intends to reply with multiple responses, within the long exchange established by the corresponding request.

 In addition, the following applies if the request establishes a long exchange and the server intends to reply with multiple responses.